randH7/randH7/README.md

 # Hi there, I'm Rand Alharthi !

 - 🔭 A bachelor student at PNU University
-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning backend
 - 💞 I’m looking to collaborate with other Passionate Developers
 - 🥅 2023 Goals: Learn more about web3
 - ⚡ Fun fact: I love to organize everything